M - Tu: 8:00am – 7:00pm

 We have a number of programs to assist you with achieving your academic goals here at Mesa College.

-Clicking on most of the program titles will automatically direct you to each program's homepage.
+Clicking on the program titles will direct you to each program's homepage.

 International Students - A resource for non-immigrant students attending San Diego Mesa College on F-1 student visas.

 MAAP - The Mesa Academic and Athletics Program (MAAP) is a cooperative effort between the Counseling and Physical Education/Athletic Departments dedicated to the academic success of Mesa student-athletes.

 Mesa Academy - A student support program designed to enhance African American student success.

 The Transfer Center - Serves as a resource center for students interested in transfer.
 Check out brochures, catalogs, workshops, and more!

 Puente Project - A student support program designed to enhance Latino/a student success.

 Veteran Students (VA) - Designated counselors are here to help veteran students in any way we can.
 Anyone entitled to V.A. benefits should first contact the Veteran's office at 619-388-2805.

 Testing and Orientation - The testing session will help determine which English and math classes you are prepared to take.
 Orientation will cover essential information on certificate, degree, and general transfer information.
 It will also address registration, college policies, and procedures that you need know to be successful at Mesa College.